pdimens/harpy/dataformat.md

 ## Compression
 Harpy generally doesn't require the input sequences to be in gzipped/bgzipped format, but it's good practice to compress your reads anyway.
 Compressed files are expected to end with the extension `.gz`.
-There is a hard requirement for fastq files to be gzipped when [using ema](#file-naming-for-align-ema) to align reads.

 ## Naming conventions
 Unfortunately, there are many different ways of naming FASTQ files, which makes it difficult to accomodate every wacky iteration currently in circulation.
-While Harpy tries its best to be flexible, there are limitations, specifically with how Snakemake has difficulty with the `harpy align --method ema` module.
+While Harpy tries its best to be flexible, there are limitations.
-To that end, for the `demultiplex`, `trim`, and `align --method bwa` methods, the most common FASTQ naming styles are supported:
+To that end, for the `demultiplex`, `trim`, and `align` modules, the most common FASTQ naming styles are supported:
 - **sample names**: Alphanumeric and `.`, `-`, `_`
     - you can mix and match special characters, but that's bad practice and not recommended
     - examples: `Sample.001`, `Sample_001_year4`, `Sample-001_population1.year2` <- not recommended